samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

 luxation, the age of the animal, and the presence of concurrent problems with the knee.

-A low grade MLP, which has been present all of the animal\'s life, without a history of lameness, would not indicate surgery is needed.
+A low grade MLP, which has been present all of the animal's life, without a history of lameness, would not indicate surgery is needed.
 Arthritis may develop, whether or not surgery is performed.